UPCOMING CLASSEs, WORKSHOPS, and events

 Ages: 18+up

-Cost: $290
+Cost: $292

 Skill Level: Level 2, some previous handbuilding experience is required.
+Great for sculptors as well as those making functional pieces.

 CLASS DESCRIPTION